srisarya/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

  2. perform genome assembly,
  3. assess the quality of the genome assembly using simple statistics,
  4. predict protein-coding genes,
- 5. assess quality of gene predictions,
+ 5. assess the quality of gene predictions,
- 6. assess quality of the entire process using a biologically meaningful measure.
+ 6. assess the quality of the entire process using a biologically meaningful measure.

 Note: Please do not jump ahead.
 You will gain the most by following through each section of the practical one by one.
 If you're fast, dig deeper into particular aspects.
 Dozens of approaches and tools exist for each step - try to understand their tradeoffs.